 Location: Turn onto Y Road in Bird’s Creek and follow it all the way down.
 Go over South Baptiste Lake Road onto High Falls Trail.
 Follow it all the way to the dam.

-You’ve probably heard of Eagles Nest — it’s hard to miss — but have you heard of High Falls?
+You’ve probably heard of Bancroft Eagles Nest Park — it’s hard to miss — but have you heard of High Falls?
 You can hear the water rushing before you can actually see these falls.
 Watching the watercrash over the rocks and into the bay is humbling, to say the least.
 Chase the water along the trail that sticks close to its side all the way to where the water calms.

 Kamaniskeg Lake Lookout